ahmeterdem1/formality_java/README.md

 The current regex compiler in the library, is not yet complete.
 For now, it only features "(", ")" "+" and "*" special symbols, other than the language alphabet.

 The engine works recursively.
-Each subclause in a regex string, must also include a regex.
+Each subclause in a regex string, must also be a regex.
-This idea is to create "sub-finite-machines", which are then from top to the bottom of the recursion stack, plugged.
+The main idea is to create "sub-finite-state-machines", which are then from top to the bottom of the recursion stack, plugged together to yield a single final finite state machine.

 Pluggings that require loops ("+" and "*"), are done via lambda transitions.
 Lambda transitions are transitions whose rule are empty.
 Empty transitions are checked by the validator, as the